Hierarchy

 This is the most common form of hierarchy.
 You use it to assign relative importance.
 A magazine page is a perfect example:

-Your eye doesn’t process this randomly.
-It is guided by visual weight and most people will process the article in the following manner:
+Your eye does not process this randomly.
+It is guided by visual weight, and most people will process the article in the following manner:

 1. First: The large, bold Title.